Neutron Star Eclipses as Axion Laboratories: Constraining the ALP-photon coupling with the eclipsing binary system LMC X-4

+In \cref{fig:money}, we also show the eclipse scenario dubbed ``optimal,'' (light red) which is more competitive to some of the most sensitive probes.
 For this optimal case, we consider how improvements across multiple fronts can strengthen the constraint on the ALP-photon coupling to $g_{a\gamma} \lesssim 10^{-11} \, \text{GeV}^{-1}$.
-In particular, we consider the following: $(i)$~better understanding of the eclipsing system, combined with longer observation time, may constrain the contribution of the photon-ALP-photon process to at most a few percent of the total observed flux during the eclipse (in calculations for LMC X-4 we used 20\%), $(ii)$~an eclipsing neutron star system located towards the Galactic Center would be ideal due to the stronger magnetic fields of $\sim$ few $\mu$G, which could lead to an $\sim \mathcal{O}(10)$ enhancement in $P_{\text{ISM}}$ (this enhancement is absent for LMC X-4, given that the line of sight does not pass through the Galactic Center), $(iii)$~A stronger magnetic field of the candidate neutron star (e.g., an eclipsing magnetar) could increase $P_{\text{NS}}$ by an order of magnitude, and $(iv)$~future observations may achieve unprecedented angular resolution for such a system, potentially enhancing the out-of-eclipse to eclipse flux ratio by $\sim \mathcal{O}(100)$.
+In particular, we consider the following: $(i)$~better understanding of the eclipsing system, combined with longer observation time, may constrain the contribution of the photon-ALP-photon process to at most a few percent of the total observed flux during the eclipse (the current constraints allow the contribution of $\gamma \to \rm{ALP} \to \gamma$ process approximately at $(10-20)$\% for LMC X-4 during eclipse), $(ii)$~an eclipsing neutron star system located towards the Galactic Center would be ideal due to the stronger magnetic fields of $\sim$ few $\mu$G, which could lead to an $\sim \mathcal{O}(10)$ enhancement in $P_{\text{ISM}}$ (this enhancement is absent for LMC X-4, given that the line of sight does not pass through the Galactic Center), $(iii)$~a stronger magnetic field of the candidate neutron star (e.g., an eclipsing magnetar) could increase $P_{\text{NS}}$ by an order of magnitude, and $(iv)$~future observations may achieve unprecedented angular resolution for such a system, potentially enhancing the out-of-eclipse to eclipse flux ratio by $\sim \mathcal{O}(100)$.
 While $(i)$ depends on future improvements in our understanding of eclipsing neutron star systems, we have estimated the effects of $(ii)$ and $(iii)$ to be viable given the identification of an ideal eclipsing system.
-Regarding $(iv)$, observations of radial profiles of low-mass X-ray binary systems~\cite{Aftab:2023yqk} already demonstrate an improvement of $\sim\mathcal{O} (10-20)$ in the out-of-eclipse to eclipse flux ratio achieved with $\sim$arcsecond angular resolution (see Fig. 1 in~\cite{Aftab:2023yqk}).
-A future probe of eclipsing high-mass X-ray binary systems, with sub-arcsecond angular resolution, may then be able to distinguish the contribution of photons scattered toward Earth during the eclipse, leading to a $\mathcal{O}(100)$ improvement in the flux ratio.
-Combined, the discussed improvements $(i)$-$(iv)$ would strengthen constraint on the ALP-photon coupling strength $g_{a\gamma}$ by a factor of $\sim 20$, resulting in the projected sensitivity for the optimal eclipse scenario shown in~\cref{fig:money}.
+Regarding $(iv)$, observations of radial profiles of low-mass X-ray binary systems~\cite{Aftab:2023yqk} already demonstrate an improvement of $\sim\mathcal{O} (10-20)$ in the out-of-eclipse to eclipse flux ratio achieved with $\sim$arcsecond angular resolution (see Fig.~1 in~\cite{Aftab:2023yqk}).
+A future probe of eclipsing high-mass X-ray binary systems, with sub-arcsecond angular resolution, may then be able to distinguish the contribution of photons scattered toward Earth during the eclipse, leading to an $\mathcal{O}(100)$ improvement in the flux ratio.
+Combined, the discussed improvements $(i)$-$(iv)$ would strengthen the constraint on the ALP-photon coupling strength $g_{a\gamma}$ by a factor of $\sim 20$, resulting in the projected sensitivity for the optimal eclipse scenario shown in~\cref{fig:money}.